A guide to storytelling for the self-employed and small businessesPublished: May 31, 2021 | Last updated: April 5, 2023

-Let's take a brief excursion into the history of communication: communicate (lat.) means to share, to communicate, to exchange - it's about relaying information using signs and language.
-How did messages spread over long distances when writing?
-The postal service or the internet did not yet exist?
+Let's take a brief excursion into the history of communication: communicare (lat.) means to share, to communicate, to exchange - it's about communication by means of signs and language.
+How did messages spread over long distances when writing, the postal service, or the internet did not yet exist?

 People gathered around the fire and shared great tales orally, keeping them alive.
-If a story appealed to the basic needs and feelings of many people, such as security, love, community, or freedom, it had the power to be told over many generations because only a "charged" story, releases the hormones oxytocin and dopamine in the brain, ends up in long-term memory.
-Oxytocin, the hormone responsible for empathy and connection, and dopamine, the "rewarder," a happiness hormone that makes people act.
+If a story appealed to the basic needs and feelings of many people, such as security, love, community, or freedom, it had the power to be told over many generations, because only a "charged" story, which releases the hormones oxytocin and dopamine in the brain, ends up in long-term memory.
+Oxytocin, the hormone responsible for empathy and connection, and dopamine, the "rewarder," a happiness hormone that makes people act, see to that.

 What is the connection between my business and storytelling?

 Today is no different.
 In the last 10 years, storytelling has become very relevant for campaigns, products, and brands.
 Marketing with stories has even become the subject of science.
 Whether it's B2B storytelling or B2C storytelling: people remember strong brands better and faster.
 The strongest brands like Coca Cola (basic emotional need: joy, community) or the outdoor brand Patagonia (freedom, self-fulfillment) understand how stories take them directly to the limbic system, the place in our brain where emotional intelligence resides.
 And this emotional intelligence allows us to make purchasing decisions more intuitively and more quickly than our rational thinking.
 Unconscious thinking takes over 95% of our brain, so logic and calculations don't stand a chance.

 There are plenty of reasons why you want to be remembered.